Singtel Dash - Get $5 Singtel Dash Credit after First Dash Transaction

 - Top Up Account using either a Singaporean bank account, or Singaporean-issued Credit Card (as above, my non-Singaporean credit card was rejected!)

-- I recommend you top up with just enough for whatever the value of your transaction is so you don't have excess cash sitting in your Singtel Dash account
+- I recommend you top up with just enough for whatever the value of your transaction is so you don't have excess cash sitting in your Singtel Dash account.
+You can no longer withdraw excess money out (since March 2019)

 - Make a payment - tell the cashier that you wish to pay with "Singtel Dash"